jadecobra/python_tdd_exercises/source/classes/unittest.rst

   the test passes because when ``import unittest`` runs, Python_ brings in an :ref:`object (everything in Python is an object)<what is a class?>` for the `unittest module`_ from `The Python Standard Library`_ so I can use it in ``test_unittest.py`` as ``unittest``.

   This means that there is a file_ or folder_ on the computer named ``unittest`` that got added when I installed Python_.

+  .. caution:: Your list of attributes and methods may be different depending on your Python version

 * I open a new terminal_ then make sure I am in ``classes`` folder_